-Patents are one of the most important assets for companies as they form the core of technologies and innovations that might become the next big thing.
-Owning patents puts companies in a dominating position in the market and helps them grow parallel revenue streams through patent licensing.
-Patents are valuable IP assets not just for businesses, but also for startups and academic institutions.
+Patents are one of the most important assets for companies, as they form the core of technologies and innovations that might become the next big thing.
+Owning patents puts companies in a dominant position in the market and helps them grow parallel revenue streams through patent licensing.
+Patents are valuable IP assets not just for businesses but also for startups and academic institutions.
 However, the patent grant is a monetarily heavy process that involves drafting fees, renewal fees, and others.
-Hence it is very important to understand the subject matter and its prior art before proceeding with the patent application.
+Hence, it is very important to understand the subject matter and its prior art before proceeding with the patent application.
 Currently, filing entities either invest in creating a team of in-house subject matter experts or outsource patentability and prior art searches to technology expert vendors.

 Recently, there has been a shift in this dynamic with a third alternative: the hybrid approach.

-Most companies prefer doing in-house prior art searching because of expensive outsourcing charges and data confidentiality issues.
+Most companies prefer to do prior art searches in-house because of expensive outsourcing charges and data confidentiality issues.
 However, setting up an in-house expert team is an equally expensive approach, and hence, companies are now opting for the hybrid approach.

 One way to approach hybrid methodology is to conduct a first-pass analysis in-house.
 Professionals with technical knowledge of the subject matter can conduct patentability searches.

 The first-pass prior art analysis provides a sneak peek into the topic and provides an extra layer of insight into the subject matter.
 This helps in streamlining the ideas and adds a new dimension to subject-specific avenues.

 There are plenty of resources out there that provide first-pass prior art search assistance.
 However, certain factors are considered before approaching the prior art search.

 Identifying Relevant Concepts and Aggregating Prior Art